consensusnetworks/token-starter/README.md

 # Token Starter
-:coin: Boilerplate app to launch and manage an ERC-20 token
+:coin: Boilerplate to launch and manage an ERC-20 token

 ## About
 Token Starter is a boilerplate Nuxt app with Node utility scripts to deploy, inspect, send Ethereum tokens using [Hardhat](https://github.com/nomiclabs/hardhat) and [Ethers](https://github.com/ethers-io/ethers.js/) and [The Graph](https://github.com/graphprotocol/graph-node).
 You can use it to connect to your Ethereum network and start deploying tokens as ERC-20 smart contracts.